rsvilenov/MaintenanceModeMiddleware/README.md

 }
 ```

 You can pass options to the control service as well.
 For example, you can specify that the maintenance state should be preserved after the app has been restarted.
-By default, when you use the option UseFileStateStore() the state is stored in a json file.
-If you want to store the state somewhere else, for example in the database, you can pass your own implementation of the IStateStore interface.
+By default, when you use the option options.UseDefaultStateStore() the state is stored in a json file.
+If you want to store the state somewhere else, for example in the database, you can pass your own implementation of the IStateStore interface to optoins.UseStateStore(yourStateStore).

 ### Basic use